vladbph/cymatix-doc/README.md

 It was mentioned earlier that ***prompt's template*** can be used to pass information to the next layer.
 That would eliminate the need to have scripted ***.gates***.
 In each particular case developer has to make the judgement call which way to go.
 Note, though, gates do not require training.

 # 7. Prompt label prefixes:
-Prompts is a powerful tool of ___ToTh___ mechanism to control passing information from one deduction layer to another.
-Prompt, as descussed earlier, could be a simple textual/voice response to user on the query or be a template of for collected slot and values.
-The values in the template are controled by prompt's prefixes as described below:
+Prompt is a powerful tool of ___ToTh___ mechanism to control passing information from one deduction layer to another.
+It could be a simple textual/voice response to user query or a template which uses collected slot and their values to build next 'utterance' for next layer in the pipeline.
+The values in the template are controlled by prompt's prefixes as described below:

 1. Prefix __"#<label name>"__  implies using label's ___name__ instead of ___value___.
 The approatch can be used as an input for dialog traking layers. ___NOTE: if value is absent it will be replaced with 'None'___
 ```